aws-samples/aws-mwaa-openlineage/README.md

 1. Create Athena view against crawled table to demonstrate FGAC
 1. Create EMR job to be executed from MWAA using transient cluster to create parquet file in curated bucket
 1. etc.
+2. Split storage into its own stack, make a deployment a domain (vpc level)?
+3. add lf endpoint when it is released :/